bsamek/evergreen-wiki/Using-the-Command-Line-Tool.md

 Defaults
 ---
-*NOTE:* The first time you run a patch, you'll be asked if you want to set the given parameters as your default project and variants.
+The first time you run a patch, you'll be asked if you want to set the given parameters as your default project and variants.
 After setting defaults, you can omit the flags and the default values will be used, so that just running `evergreen patch` will work.

 Defaults may be changed at any time by editing your `~/.evergreen.yml` file.